 - Dr Hon Fernando Cheung Chiu Hung (Legislative Councilor)

-To Chief Executive, Secretary for Development, Secretary for Transport and Housing, Secretary for the Environment, Sustainable Lantau Office,
+To Secretary for Development, Secretary for the Environment and Secretary for Transport and Housing,

 In the ‘Sustainable Lantau Blueprint’ launched last year, the government proposed ‘Development in the North, Conservation for the South’.
 Therefore, South Lantau is clearly planned for ‘conservation with sustainable leisure and recreational use’.